UroGenus/SPICE_batch_processing/README.md

 #### snps_in_kit_vcf_file

 One needs to install GATK.
 Failed to do it using [UBELIX EasyBuild instructions](https://hpc-unibe-ch.github.io/software/EasyBuild.html), it was installed by UBELIX admins.
+After the installation, run

 ```
 module load Workspace/home GATK